stanford-futuredata/ColBERT/README.md

 ## Validation

 Before indexing into ColBERT, you can compare a few checkpoints by re-ranking a top-k set of documents per query.
 This will use ColBERT _on-the-fly_: it will compute document representations _during_ query evaluation.
-For **fast** retrieval, you should use indexing and retrieval below with your best checkpoint.

 This script requires the top-k list per query, provided as a tab-separated file whose every line contains a tuple `queryID \t passageID \t rank`, where rank is {1, 2, 3, ...} for each query.
 The script also accepts the format of MS MARCO's `top1000.dev` and `top1000.eval` and you can optionally supply relevance judgements (qrels) for evaluation.
 This is a tab-separated file whose every line has a quadruple _<query ID, 0, passage ID, 1>_, like `qrels.dev.small.tsv`.